samiulextreem/LLM_ROBOT/README.md

-# Cyberdyne Robotics Control System
+# LLM driven Robotics manupulation

 A Python-based control system for managing and operating robotic joints through a secure API interface.